Krystian-Keller/RPN-Calculator/README.md

 * ##### Enter Function:

-  * Once that you had already put the numbers into the input label, you must clicked the **Enter** button to allocate in the Calculator's memory.
+  * Once that you had already put the numbers into the input label, you must clicked the **Enter** button to allocate in the Calculator's memory and the operand will appear in the output label.

     <img src="pictures-ReadMe/Enter.PNG" alt="Enter"  /> <img src="pictures-ReadMe/Enter_example.PNG" alt="Enter_example"  />